Phils-AI/Starting-with-Python/README.md

 # Install Python

 At first update your apt:
-'sudo apt update'
+'''sudo apt update'
-'sudo apt upgrade'
+'sudo apt upgrade'''

 With sudo you get the full wrights - so please be careful by using it